What Is Reporting? A Definition, Common Tools, and More

 Why reporting workflows need integrations

-One of the big takeaways from our ebook on reporting was just how many tools people were using.
-There isn’t usually a single go-to tool for building reports.
+One of the big takeaways from our ebook on reporting was just how many tools people were using to get the job done.
+There isn’t usually a single go-to reporting tool for these tasks.
 More often than not, people use a combination of work management tools, business intelligence platforms, CRMs, and other seemingly unrelated tools.

 But when you have the right integration, you can make that work disappear.
 You can turn manually-created, throwaway reports into dynamic dashboards that are automatically updated as work progresses in other tools.